-- Changes in Average Teaching Loads: Since 2008, eleven campuses have remained consistent or increased the average number of sections taught by all faculty and thirteen have remained consistent or increased the average number of student credit hours (SCHs) taught by all faculty. - Teaching Productivity: In three of the four Carnegie classification sectors, the UNC system faculty teach more class sections than their Carnegie peers.
-In the fourth Carnegie classification, the UNC system faculty teach the same number of class sections as their Carnegie peers.
-At the credit hour level, the high research and baccalaureate sectors are above their Carnegie peers while faculty in the very high research and master's sectors produce fewer student credit hours per FTE than their peers. - Teaching Standards, All Faculty: Using preliminary data from the Delaware National Study of Costs & Productivity, all campuses were above the UNC Board of Governor's minimum teaching loads for Fall 2014.
+- Changes in Average Teaching Loads: Since 2008, ten of fifteen UNC institutions have remained consistent or increased the average number of sections taught by all faculty and eleven have remained consistent or increased the average number of student credit hours (SCHs) taught by all faculty. - Teaching Productivity: In three of the four Carnegie classification groups, the UNC system faculty teach more class sections than their Carnegie peers.
+When comparing the average student credit hours per faculty, the high research, master's, and baccalaureate sectors are above their Carnegie peers, while faculty in the very high research sector produces fewer student credit hours per FTE than their peers. - Teaching Standards, All Faculty: Using data from the Delaware National Study of Costs & Productivity, all campuses were above the UNC Board of Governor's minimum teaching loads for Fall 2014.